 Customer Identification Verification Procedures.
 Federal law requires all financial institutions, including the Green Century Funds, to obtain, verify and record information that identifies each person who opens an account.
 In order to open a new account, the Funds will ask you for your name, street address, date of birth, and Social Security or Tax Identification Number.
 If the Funds or their Transfer Agent do not have a reasonable belief as to the identity of a customer, the account may be rejected or the shareholder may be blocked from conducting further transactions on the account in accordance with applicable law until such information is received in good order.
 The Funds also reserve the right to close an account within 20 business days of the date the account was opened at the net asset value of the Fund on the day the account is closed if clarifying information or documentation as to the identity of the shareholder is not received.
 The Funds further reserve the right to close an account if, in the opinion of the Funds or their Transfer Agent, the account is suspected of being opened for fraud or money laundering purposes.
-The Funds or their Transfer Agent, the account is used of being opened for fraud or money laundering purposes.
-The Funds or their Transfer Agent, the account is not received and what, if any, information as required by the USA PATRIOT Act is necessary to allow the account to be accepted.
+The Funds or their Transfer Agent will correspond with the prospective shareholders advising them of the reasons their account has been rejected and what, if any, information as required by the USA PATRIOT Act is necessary to allow the account to be accepted.